elegant-scipy/elegant-scipy/markdown/ch3.markdown

 io.imshow(color.label2rgb(seg, tiger));
 ```

-This shows that the tiger has been split in three parts, with the rest of the image
+This shows that the body of the tiger has been split in three parts, with the
-in the remaining segments.
+rest of the image in the remaining segments.

 A region adjacency graph (RAG) is a graph in which every node represents one
 of the above regions, and an edge connects two nodes when they touch.
 For a